dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

 As [described on MDN](https://developer.mozilla.org/en-US/docs/Plugins/Guide/Scripting_plugins), the DOM queries a plugin for scriptability by calling `NPP_GetValue` with the `NPPVpluginScriptableNPObject` constant.
 With async plugin init, we did not return the true scriptable object back to the browser.
-Instead, we returned a surrogate object.
+Instead we returned a surrogate object.
 This meant that we did not need to synchronously wait for the plugin to initialize before returning a scriptable object to the DOM.

 If the DOM subsequently called into the surrogate object, the surrogate would be forced to synchronize with the plugin.
-There was a limit on how much fakery the async surrogate could do until eventually an API call would force the browser to synchronize with the plugin -- after all, the NPAPI itself is entirely synchronous.
-While you may wonder whether that design actually bought us anything, performance profiles that I took at the time did indeed demonstrate that the asynchronous surrogate scripting object did buy us enough additional concurrency to make it worthwhile.
+There was a limit on how much fakery the async surrogate could do once an API call forced the browser to synchronize with the plugin -- after all, the NPAPI itself is entirely synchronous.
+While you may question whether that design actually bought us anything, performance profiles that I took at the time did indeed demonstrate that the asynchronous surrogate scripting object did buy us enough additional concurrency to make it worthwhile.

 Once the surrogate object had synchronized with the plugin, it would then mostly act as a pass-through to the plugin's true scriptable object, with one notable